Welcome to today's edition of the Rush 24-7 podcast.

 I see a lot of hypocrisy here.

-Who do the Democrats think they are?
+Who do the Democrats think they are picking Philadelphia?

 Philadelphia is where the Declaration of Independence and the Constitution were written, debated, refined, and approved.

-And especially a constitution.
+And especially a Constitution.

 It's an odd choice.